davkk/masters-thesis/typst/main.typ

 ) <lst:corr-macro-proj>

+== Reconstruction efficiency, contamination and correction factor

+Each particle type shows a distinct reconstruction efficiency and contamination factor.
+In the case of kaons, secondary contamination remains negligible.
+For pions, contamination stays low but nonzero, as shown in @fig:eff-cont.
+Protons, on the other hand, exhibit a more significant contribution from secondary contamination, which correction calculations must account for.

+#figure(
+  pdf("../data/eff_cont.pdf", width: 100%),
+  caption: [
+    A comparison of the reconstruction efficiency (a) and the contamination factor (b) for different particle types.
+  ],
+) <fig:eff-cont>

+#figure(pdf("../data/weights.pdf", width: 69%), caption: [
+  Comparison of the weights for different particle types.
+]) <fig:weights>

 = MC closure

-The main method of verifying correctness of the applied weights is to do so-called Monte Carlo closure.
-This is a process of comparing the reconstructed particles to the true ones, and calculating the ratio of the number of reconstructed particles to the number of true particles.
-The ratio is then compared to the theoretical value, which is the expected number of particles in the detector, given the efficiency of the reconstruction.

-// TODO: verify simulation model
+The standard method for verifying the applied weights is through a Monte Carlo closure test.
+It compares the MC reconstructed sample - after applying efficiency corrections - with the MC truth sample.
+In a successful closure test, the corrected reconstructed distribution matches the one coming from MC truth, within statistical uncertainties.

-All of the datasets used for the MC closure come from PYTHIA8 model.
-The LHC24f3 sample uses the skimmed version of `apass7` and reflects the detector and trigger conditions seen in data from multiple periods (LHC22m/o/p/r/t).
-LHC24f3c focuses only on period LHC22o, with a smaller, fixed run list.
-LHC24f3c_fix uses the same run list as LHC24f3c but contains more data, used specifically to reach larger statistic for proton analysis. @tab:mc-closure showcases runlists for each of the datasets, corresponding to analyzed pair.
+All datasets used for the MC closure test come from simulations based on the PYTHIA8 model [@pythia8].
+The dataset names refer to labels internal to ALICE.
+The `LHC24f3c` and `LHC24f3c_fix` datasets focus on `apass7` of 13.6 [TeV] pp `LHC22o` data period, and share the same run lists.
+However, the `LHC24f3c_fix` contains more events, selected to improve statistical precision in the proton analysis. @tab:mc-closure lists the run lists used in each dataset, matched to the corresponding particle pair analyses.

-#pagebreak()
+// TODO: add how many events in dataset?

 #figure(
   table(